example42/puppet-tp/README.md

 **IMPORTANT NOTE**: Do not expect all the applications to flawlessly work out of the box for all the Operating Systems.
 Tiny Puppet manages applications that can be installed and configured using the underlying OS native packages and services, this might not be possible for all the cases.

+If tp doesn't correctly install a specific application on the OS you want, please **TELL US**.
+It's very easy and quick to add new apps or support for new OS, we will do that.

+Currently most of the applications are supported on RedHat and Debian derivatives Linux distributions.

+Support for Solaris, Windows, MacOS, *BSD and others is currently limited, mostly for lack of tinydata.

 Tiny Puppet requires these Puppet modules:

  - The [tinydata](https://github.com/example42/tinydata) module